You’re the person everyone counts on to get things done.

 I’ve never been “the fun one” in any school or work group.
 No, I was always the capable one.
 The hardest working one.
 The one that everyone else depended on.
 I’ve never been popular—but by golly, I’ve been necessary.

-Five years ago, God started me on a journey of trading my drama for His delight.
+Five years ago, God started me on a journey of evaluating how, when, and why I serve others.
 I learned how to recognize and reset unrealistic expectations.
 I gave up being “all things to all people” and began embracing who God actually created me to be.
-I quit trying to earn love and began running to Jesus to fulfill my longing for belonging.
+Most importantly, I quit trying to earn love from people and started running to Jesus to fulfill my longing for belonging.

 Won’t you join me on this journey?
-An intentional life with less drama, more delight is possible for you, too!
+An intentional life of satisfaction and joy is possible for you, too!